she is jetting off to another adventure,

 When I first heard that someone saw me that way, I couldn’t stop laughing because I didn’t have a logical response to said comment.
 I know that we’re all human and we inevitably all judge each other but I have always been convinced that the only thing you can be certain of is your own subjective view on the external world.
 Therefore, your opinion is your opinion, no more and no less and that’s the standard I have been holding myself and others to.

-I concede that we are all a part of the world therefore we are influenced and shaped by events out of our control but ultimately they’re coloured by our ethics, upbringing, relationships etc. and that’s something you can’t ever tell from looking at someone and for someone to have the audacity to not only judge but conclude about me, elevating their opinion to ‘truth’ is astounding.
+I concede that we are all a part of the world therefore we are influenced and shaped by events out of our control but ultimately they’re coloured by our ethics, upbringing, relationships etc. and that’s something you can’t ever tell from looking at someone and for someone to have the audacity to not only judge but conclude about me, in such confident terms, elevating their opinion to ‘truth’ is astounding.

 Although I will admit I am almost obsessively interested in how other people view me in order to adjust how I want to be portrayed accordingly, it has always been on my own terms.
 As an interesting and helpful exercise in order for me to do the best I can in life, I have never had issue with people’s judgements but their conclusions.
 Continue reading “Judge and Conclude”→